 Broccoli is a renowned vegetable that contains many complex mixtures that can protect some people from cancer.
 Some resources that there is a connection between the number of cruciferous vegetables you eat and your risk of prostate cancer.
 The causes are still now unclear, but researchers have suggested that one of the phytochemicals in these vegetables selectively targets and kills cancer cells without leaving normal prostate cells healthy and unaffected.

 Polyunsaturated fats, like omega-3s and omega-6s, are essential fatty acids have found exclusively in this fish diet.
 They’re not adjusting by the body.
 The General Western diet features a lot of omega-6 fatty acids but not a lot of omega-3s.
-With a healthier balance of omega-3 and omega-6 fatty acids may help prevent the event and progression of prostatic cancer.
+A healthier balance of omega-3 and omega-6 fatty acids may help prevent the event and progression of prostatic cancer.

 At the American Journal of Clinical Nutrition, a review published within the researchers found a link between eating fish and a reduced death rate from prostatic cancer.
 Try eating fatty fish found in cold waters to extend your omega-3 intake.
 These include: